 During those days another large crowd gathered.
 Since they had nothing to eat, Jesus called his disciples to him and said, 'I have compassion for these people, they have already been with me three days and have nothing to eat.
 If I send them home hungry, they will collapse on the way, because some of them have come a long distance.'

 Once again, we see that Jesus was faced with a hungry crowd of followers.
 This crowd is different from the one described in chapter six as these people had followed Jesus for three days.

 His disciples answered, 'But where in this remote place can anyone get enough bread to feed them?'

+The reaction of the disciples is puzzling as they must have forgotten how Jesus had fed the five thousand.
+Because they had forgotten that, they were not prepared for this crowd.
 We may be hard on them and say that we would never forget what He has done but is that really true.
 If we do not share what He has done in our daily lives, we will forget many of the details and these details are what helps us to grow in our understanding of God.